 |1.10||Obtain a minor work permit (child labor certificate) from the Department of Labor if the applicant is under 17 years of age in Maryland and provide job offer letter.
 See the Maryland Department of Labor’s Employment of Minors website for details.|

 For EAC renewal, also include:

-A G4 dependent visa holder is a non-resident for U.S. income tax purposes and files a Form 1040NR, and not Form 1040 or a 1040A, no matter how long the G4 dependent has been physically present in the U.S. If taxes are filed electronically, the signature of the applicant is required on the relevant tax form.
+Note: A G4 dependent visa holder is a non-resident for U.S. income tax purposes and files a Form 1040NR, and not Form 1040 or a 1040A, regardless of how long the G4 dependent has been physically present in the U.S. If taxes are filed electronically, the signature of the applicant is required on the relevant tax form.

 Employment authorization is job-specific.
-For spouses, the EAC is normally valid for three years or until the end of the staff member's contract with the Bank Group, whichever comes first.
+For spouses and domestic partners, the EAC is normally valid for three years or until the end of the staff member's contract with the Bank Group, whichever comes first.
 For children, the validity period varies.
 If the Bank Group staff member terminates employment, work authorization ceases immediately, with no grace period, even if the EAC card shows a later expiration date.